ProjectLocus/ProjectDocs/README.md

   * As a user I want to be able to tell everyone that I have a gig going on.

   # Wire Frames:
- <a href="https://rawcdn.githack.com/ProjectLocus/ProjectDocs/master/GetTogether_wireframe.pdf">Get Together's Wire Frames>/a>
+ <a href="https://rawcdn.githack.com/ProjectLocus/ProjectDocs/master/GetTogether_wireframe.pdf">Wire Frames</a> for Get Together.